This project focuses on design thinking and problem-solving approaches. Project-specific details are intentionally abstracted or omitted.

 Six-step process for new feature design

-Sketch to understand backend data processing
+Annotated sketch created to understand backend data relationships

-Draft for interactive data elements & data visualization components
+Abstracted draft for interactive data elements & data visualization components

 6. Next Step